mapr-demos/drill-spot-price-history/README.md

     ondemand_view od
   where
     iv.InstanceType = sv.InstanceType and
-    iv.InstanceType = od.model
+    iv.InstanceType = od.InstanceType
-  group by iv.InstanceType;
+  group by iv.InstanceType
+  order by SpotSavingsPercent desc;
 ```

-This query takes way too long - almost 6 minutes on my laptop.
+This query takes way too long - several minutes on my laptop.
 Perhaps it's because we're scanning through a couple of gigabytes of spot price history when we don't really need to look at all of it.

-Maybe we can prune away some of the data in the query, so that we don't have to scan the entire 2GB of history?
-Let's just use the average spot price for the current month (it's April):
+Maybe we can prune away some of the data in the query, so that we don't have to scan the entire history?
+Let's just use the average spot price for the current month, which at the time of this writing is April (4):

 ```
 select